northpr/GermanyRentalPrice/README.md

 Click on Google Colab badge: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1biEgivJEOUVS8KbeTXyb1lNgsVtbitYj)

-# Project Overview: Rental Price in Germany Prediction, Entire Data Science Process
+# 🇩🇪 Germany Rental Analysis, Prediction and Modelling.
+## Project Overview
 - Create virtualization to have a better understanding of the data of the rental cost in Germany.
 Engineered features from the original variable to create a better model and understanding of the factor that impacts the rental price cost in Germany.
-- Using Ridge Regression and LGBM (Similar to XGBoost but faster!) for creating the model by which has an accuracy of more than 80% from basic factors and can boost up to more than 95%, but I used only basic parameters for the users who does not sound familiar with rental in Germany.
+- Comparison between multiple models such as Ridge Regression and Light Gradient Boost (Similar to XGBoost but faster🔥) for creating the model by which has an accuracy of more than 80% from basic factors and can boost up to more than 95%.

-**Warning** I have deleted some files such as dataset, ipynb and model file because it is over the limit of Github.
-You can get my notebook files (.ipynb) and model (.pickle) in the links below.
+**Warning** I have deleted some files because it is over the limit of Github.
+You can get my notebook files (.ipynb) and model (.pickle).
+You could check my Colab links for further information.

 ## Purpose from this project